You’re probably here because you feel like you have an entirely different body after having a baby.

 And a health and wellness + psychology nerd.

-We all have excuses about why we can’t eat healthy and workout – no time, no energy, no gym membership, no babysitter… But instead of letting those things get in your way, why not shift your perspective and make being healthy a realistic part of your everyday mom life?
+We all have reasons why we can’t take care of ourselves – no time, no energy, no gym membership, no babysitter… But instead of letting those things get in your way, why not shift your perspective and make feeling healthy, confident and awesome a realistic part of your everyday #MomLife?

 Because it doesn’t matter how many exercise and nutrition tactics I throw at you, if you don’t have the right mindset, it’s not gonna stick.